doubleSlashde/KeepTime/README.md

 You should put the .jar in an extra folder as a *logs* and a *db* folder will be created next to it.\

+###migrate from old version.

+because the folder of the db-files changed in preparation for a db upgrade, it is necessary to move them from hand or the old data will be lost.
+Please move the keeptip-h2-db.mv.db from the db/ folder into the db/1.4.197/ folder.

 ## Requirements

 * Windows 7, 10